lupyuen/nuttx-star64/README.md

 > (2) Write the SW Turn-on command sequence.
 Write the register Software encourage (offset 0x44) 0xff –> 0x05 –> 0x50

-(What's a Software Encourage?
-Is it a Software Trigger?)

-Which is implemented in the Linux Driver (no delays in the Command Sequence): [jh7110_pmu.c](https://github.com/starfive-tech/linux/blob/JH7110_VisionFive2_devel/drivers/soc/starfive/jh7110_pmu.c#L132-L147)
+Which is implemented in the Linux Driver (with no delays in the Command Sequence): [jh7110_pmu.c](https://github.com/starfive-tech/linux/blob/JH7110_VisionFive2_devel/drivers/soc/starfive/jh7110_pmu.c#L132-L147)

+_What's a "Software Encourage"?_

+Something got Lost in Translation.
+Let's assume it means "Software Trigger".

 We do it in U-Boot like this...